LarvixON-ZPI/larvixon-documentation/src/content/docs/project/team.md

 Affiliation: Wrocław University of Science and Technology, Faculty of Computer Science and Telecommunications

 Dr inż.
 Natalia Piórkowska provides academic supervision for the project, supporting the team in research methodology, machine learning and ensuring compliance with academic requirements.
+She has expertise in data science and AI applications in biomedical contexts.

 ---